-On September 25th, the first hearing at Vinnytsia City court took place.
-However an appointed judge Sergiy Fedchyshen abstained from the trial due to unknown reasons.
-A new judge Valeriy Boyko was assigned by automatic distribution to continue the case.
+On September 25, the first hearing at Vinnytsia City court took place.
+However, the judge, Sergiy Fedchyshen, has been abstained from the trial due to unknown reasons.
+A new judge, Valeriy Boyko, was assigned by automatic distribution to continue the case.

-Pidbolyachnyy approached the court to defend his “honor, dignity and professional reputation” which has been allegedly harmed by the claims of the residents of Tulchyn Raion lead by four activists from Kleban, Zaozerne and Tulchyn.
-Pidbolyachnyy demands an apology and the concerned individuals to openly refute and acknowledge their previous claims as false accusation.
-The collective letter appeal to the Ukrainian President Petro Poroshenko states that Pidbolyachnyy “lobbies interests of the oligarch Yuriy Kosiuk”, the CEO of MHP.
-This open letter was published by one of the local media leading to court persecution of the involved journalist also.
+Pidbolyachnyy approached the court to defend his "honor, dignity and professional reputation," which has been allegedly harmed by the claims of the residents of Tulchyn Raion led by four activists from Kleban, Zaozerne and Tulchyn.
+Pidbolyachnyy demands an apology and the concerned individuals to openly refute and acknowledge their previous claims and false accusations.
+The collective letter of appeal to the Ukrainian President Petro Poroshenko states that Pidbolyachnyy "lobbies interests of the oligarch Yuriy Kosiuk," the CEO of MHP.
+This open letter was published by one of the local medias leading to the persecution of the involved journalist.

-The MHP is one of the largest companies in the country active in all branches of agricultural industry.
-In 2016 the conglomerate gained $1,135 million USD with total profit exceeding $69 millions.
-Yuriy Kosiuk, the CEO of the Myronivsky Hliboproduct conglomerate is said to be a close companion to high state politicians and allegedly among the current richest Ukrainians.
-At the same time the MHP has been a target of accusations for environmental recklessness, even human rights violation.
+The MHP is one of the largest companies in the country.
+In 2016, the conglomerate earned $1,135 million with a total profit of $69 million.
+Yuriy Kosiuk, the CEO of the Myronivsky Hliboproduct conglomerate, is said to be a close companion to the high-ranking politicians and, allegedly, among the current rich Ukrainian.
+At the same time, the MHP was a target of accusations for environmental recklessness, even human rights violations.

 Defenders gained support

-Members of Ecoaction demonstrated in front of the Vinnytsia City Court in support of sued activists.
-They’ve brought a banner saying “Stop persecution of the activists”, and symbolically tapped up mouths to point out that the communities are not given the opportunity to speak out loud on socially significant topics.
+Members of the Eco-Action show in Vinnytsia city court are in support of sued activists.
+They've brought a banner saying, "Stop persecution of the activists," and symbolically taped it up to the point that the communities are not given the opportunity to speak aloud on socially significant topics.

 Violence linked company expanding to Europe

-MHP recently announced plans to launch another branch in the EU´s market.
-After enterprises in the Netherlands and Slovakia, this will bring further expansion to the west.
+MHP recently announced plans to launch another branch in the EU market.
+Following enterprises in the Netherlands and Slovakia, this will bring further expansion to the west.

-Lawsuit held with activists from Vinnytsia is one of many recent cases of environmental persecution associated with the MHP.
-Except of verbal threats or surveillance, Ecoaction monitorized several cases of beating of anti-MHP activists.
-The cases were in cooperation with Czech NGO Arnika published on stop-persectuion.org.
-Persecution of environmental activists is an upgrowing phenomenon both in EU and non-EU countries.
-In reaction almost fifty world countries associated with the Aarhus Convention on environmental democracy published a firm statement for stronger protection and casted off Belarus for a concrete case of oppression.
+The lawsuit held with activists from Vinnytsia is one of many recent cases of environmental persecution associated with the MHP.
+Apart from the verbal threats and surveillance, the cases were in cooperation with Arnika, a Czech NGO, published on stop-persectuion.org.
+Persecution of environmental activists is an emerging phenomenon both in EU and non-EU countries.
+In reaction to almost 50 world countries being associated with the Aarhus Convention on environmental democracy, a firm statement for stronger protection was published by Belarus for a concrete case of oppression.